-Newest article in AircraftIT magazine with WizzAir’s success story has just been released.
+The newest article in AircraftIT magazine with WizzAir’s success story has just been released.
 Hungarian-based ultra-low-cost airline shares the experience of using an advanced aircraft performance monitoring solution to increase efficiency.

-WizzAir has started a long-term cooperation with StorkJet in 2019 and from that time is facilitated by the most precise and fully automated APM software.
+WizzAir started a long-term cooperation with StorkJet in 2019 and from that time is facilitated by the most precise and fully automated APM software.

 As reported by Jaime Romero Waldhorn – Fuel Efficiency Manager at WizzAir – with AdvancedAPM, the analytical team can focus on data analysis instead of data processing.

-Curious how to improve the automatic APM process?
+Curious about how to improve the automatic APM process?
 Below you can find the article with real-life examples.

 Many fuel efficiency initiatives are dependent on the accuracy of flight planning and Flight Management System predictions.
-The accuracy of these systems depends on aircraft performance deterioration level which indicates by how much actual aircraft fuel consumption differs from its baseline model at any given point in time.
+The accuracy of these systems depends on aircraft performance deterioration level which indicates how much actual aircraft fuel consumption differs from its baseline model at any given point in time.
 Every aircraft has different in-flight performance.
-Differences originate mainly from engine deterioration, but also from maintenance quality, installation of performance improvement packages or just the manufacturer’s production quality.
+Differences originate mainly from engine deterioration, but also from maintenance quality, installation of performance improvement packages, or just the manufacturer’s production quality.
 Accurate monitoring and application of performance factors deterioration enable these differences to be turned into emission savings.
 This

 understand how it works, let’s start with some facts.
 For each aircraft type, manufacturers publish associated performance models.
 These models play a fundamental role in Flight Planning and Flight Path optimization.
 They are being used in: